 Millions of Americans are being impacted by two Category 5 disasters- Hurricane Irma and the Equifax data breach!!
-Certainly, we’re all watching Irma spread through FL and our hearts and prayers are with all those in Irma’s path.
+Certainly, we’re all watching Irma spread through FL and beyond, and our hearts and prayers are with all those in Irma’s path.
 But don’t discount the Equifax high-tech heist as something small.
-Last Thursday, Equifax announced that personal and confidential information for 143 million Americans.
+Last Thursday, Equifax announced that personal and confidential information for 143 million Americans were breached.
 This included names, social security numbers, birth dates, addresses and, in some instances, driver’s license numbers and other information.

 This epic breach is a really big deal and a great concern.
 Equifax, Experian and Transunion warehouse the most intimate details of Americans’ financial lives, from credit cards to medical bills.
 Once security is breached, the hackers typically sell the stolen information to sophisticated identity thieves.
 Last year, 15.4 million Americans were victims of identity theft, which totaled $16 billion.
 In most cases, the money was recovered, but only after a tremendous amount of time, money and stress.
 One man said the thieves so ruined his credit that he was unable to secure a needed mortgage refinance.
 One lady’s social security number was used by others to file her income taxes and get a refund before she even filed her own return.
 It took her over a year to get it straight with the IRS.
 In the first half of 2017, there were a record 791 data breaches in the U.S., up 29% from last year.
 Victims have recounted what a terrifying experience it is to have your identity stolen.
 “You’re worried about the tremendous implications this could have and the possibility of it going on for years.”